-I like things to happen.
-And if they don’t happen, I like to make them happen.
+I like to make things happen.
+And if they don't happen, I like to make them happen.

 Winston Churchill first said that.
-And I've spent a decidedly varied career — as a lawyer, company director, chief executive and community volunteer — putting those words to work.
+And I've spent a decidedly varied career — as a lawyer, director, chief executive, government relations specialist and media commentator — putting those words to work.

-I've put them to work managing complex relationships, reviewing, planning, lobbying, developing businesses, mentoring and making sound judgment calls.
+I've put them to work managing complex relationships, developing businesses, lobbying, mentoring and making sound judgment calls.
 As somebody who was selected to be part of the government’s Small Business Advisory Group, I also have a longstanding interest in SMEs.